son-vyas/project_documentation/chapter1/intro_to_MIQ.md

 ## What is ManageIQ?

-ManageIQ is an opensource hybrid [cloud management platform](https://en.wikipedia.org/wiki/Cloud_management).Right from management of both public cloud e.g. Google Compute Engine, Amazon EC2, Microsoft azure and on-premise private cloud e.g Red Hat OpenStack Platform(OSP), Red Hat Enterprise Virtualization Manager(RHEV) etc., ManageIQ extends its capabilties in every manner.
+ManageIQ is an opensource hybrid [cloud management platform](https://en.wikipedia.org/wiki/Cloud_management).
+As far as hybrid cloud management is concerned, particularly public cloud viz.
+Google Compute Engine, Amazon EC2, Microsoft azure and private cloud viz.
+Red Hat OpenStack Platform(OSP) as well as infrastructure providers like RHEV,VMware etc. , ManageIQ extends its capabilties in every manner.
 Hence,this makes it call _"Manager of Managers"_ and thus requires to connect the other management systems.

 ### Architecture
 It is basically written in [Ruby](https://www.ruby-lang.org/en/about/)\( programming language\) and uses [Ruby on Rails](https://en.wikipedia.org/wiki/Ruby_on_Rails) framework.
 The ManageIQ software is shipped as prebuilt virtual appliance.It takes roughly 1GB space.
 The appliance is based on Centos operating system.

 ### Releases